-The credit portfolio is distributed across many different clients, credits and collateral.
-Loans are always granted based on national and international regulations and internal credit instructions.
+The credit portfolio as a whole is distributed across many different clients, credits and collateral.
+Loans are always granted according to national and international regulations and internal credit instructions.
 Valuation allowances are also made on an ongoing basis to adequately account for credit risks.